RaoGhulam/ShapeReconstructor/README.md

 ## Project Objective
 The goal of this project is to replicate the core ideas presented in the paper:

-- Convert hand-drawn images into executable graphics programs
+- Convert hand-drawn images into sequence of commands
 - Infer primitive shapes and their parameters
 - Use autoregressive decoding to reconstruct structured drawing commands